Affiliate platforms: questions to ask before you migrate (SaaS)

 A practical checklist for migrating affiliate platforms in SaaS: what to export, how to compare ledgers, how to handle refunds and clawbacks, and the safest cutover plan.

-Read articleA practical, low-drama way to go from “we should do affiliates” to “we can pay on time”
+Read articleA practical way to go from “we should do affiliates” to “we can pay on time”

-Most affiliate programs don’t fail because the link didn’t track.
+Most affiliate programs do not fail because the link did not track.
 They fail because setup skips the boring parts: rules, refunds, approval states, and payout ops.
 Then payout day arrives and nobody trusts the numbers.

-This is a practical affiliate software setup checklist for SaaS — written for founders.
-The goal is to ship a program you can run in under an hour per week and audit when money is involved.
+This is a practical affiliate software setup checklist for SaaS, written for founders.
+The goal is to ship a program you can run in under an hour per week and explain from click to invoice to payout when money is involved.

 | Day | What you do | Output |